Chatie/tsconfig/README.md

 1. Strict for everything
 1. Aiming for Convenience, including the `esModuleInterop` and `resolveJsonModule` etc.

+### CAUTION

+Do not put any directory related configurations into this module.
+Only put directory related configurations to the consumer of this module.

+Because all directory in tsconfig.json is related to the curfrent directory.

 ## SEE ALSO

 - [TypeScript 3.2 - tsconfig.json inheritance via Node.js packages](https://github.com/Microsoft/TypeScript/wiki/What's-new-in-TypeScript#tsconfigjson-inheritance-via-nodejs-packages)